peterhoward42/minikafka/docs/log.md

        test suite.
-        *  start by disabling all the tests in the suite except for doing some storage in a virgin store. o  freeze in respectable state
+        *  start by disabling all the tests in the suite except for doing some storage in a virgin store.
+        *  freeze in respectable state
             *  sarch for todo etc words
             *  do all the repo tests pass now?
             *  scan the repo - is it respectable from 10,000 feet?